jdi-docs/jdi-light/source/includes/_tutorial.md

 ```
 Now we can write more complex typical test: login on Page.<br/>
 Every test should end with an assertion so let’s add it in our test. </br>
-Code like this is easy to write but! it will be hard to maintain while the number of tests grows and used in tests elements should be reused.
-For example, if we have element $(“.menu-about a”) in 10+ tests and locator is changed, we must go through all the tests and correct locator...</br>
+Code like this is easy to write but! it will be hard to maintain while the number of tests grows and elements that used in tests should be reused. <br/>
+For example, if we have element **$(“.menu-about a”)** in 10+ tests and locator is changed, we must go through all the tests and correct locator...</br>
 <a href="https://github.com/jdi-tutorials/01-jdi-light-intro/blob/master/src/test/java/nopageobjects/tests/JDILightExample.java" target="_blank">See examples above on Github</a></br>
-Page Objects will help us.
+Page Objects will help us!

 ### Page Objects